mnvr/mars/alpine-install.md

 ## sys mode

 sys mode is where the Alpine system is installed to a hard disk.
+During the installation this is done by `setup-disk`.